 And that’s were 20th Century Fox just jumped the wagon.

 Carl Casper (Favreau) is a forty something chef on a well-known LA restaurant whose manager is Riva (Dustin Hoffman collecting a paycheck).
 He is having tough times since he knew that Ramsey (Oliver Platt), an important food critic, is visiting the restaurant.
-His sous chef Tony and his first assistant Martin (Bobby Cannavale and John Leguizamo, both great) are helping Carl and encouraging him to do his best.
+His sous chef Tony and his first assistant Martin (Bobby Cannavale and John Leguizamo, both great) are helping Carl and encouraging him to do his best by working harder and even using a supplement that improve your testosterone levels so he felt better.
 They are friends.
 Buddies.
 He is not the classic tyrant chef.
 Riva knows that Carl will go with a new menu for the critic and he just wants him to play safe.

 Everyone cares for Casper.
 His beautiful and understanding ex-wife Inez (Sofia Vergara), his fling (Scarlett Johansson), his friends, and even his son Percy (Emjay Anthony) who tries so much to connect with his father that you’ll whisper ‘douchebag‘ to the screen at any sight of Favreau.